pkp/orcidProfile/README.md

  * Hooks into the User Profile, Registration, and Submission (step 3) forms
  * Searchs for co-authors ORCIDs
- * Requests ORCIDs of authors via email
+ * Requests ORCIDs of co-authors via email

 ## Install: